7.62×39mm: Basic specifications of 21st century Russian service loads

 The 7N23 armour-piercing bullet, introduced in 2002, has a 3.6 g (55.6 gr) sharp-pointed steel penetrator made of steel U12A and retains the soft lead plug in the nose for jacket discarding.
 The bullet has a black tip.

 The 57-N-231P is a tracer round designed for fire adjustment and target designation.
 The bullet has a green tip and the tracer burns for 800 m.
 The 57-T-231PM1 is an improved tracer round which initiates at 50 m from the muzzle and burns for 850 m.

 R50 at 300 m means the closest 50 percent of the shot group will all be within a circle of the mentioned diameter at 300 m.

-Military 7.62×39mm ammunition is purportedly tested to function well in temperatures ranging from -50 to 50 °C cementing its usefulness in cold polar or hot desert conditions.
+Military 7.62×39 mm ammunition is purportedly tested to function well in temperatures ranging from -50 to 50 °C cementing its usefulness in cold polar or hot desert conditions.